spatie/icalendar-generator/README.md

 This is a quite complicated feature, that's why when you add a datetime with a timezone to the package we'll generate these blocks for you automatically and you shouldn't think about these issues with timezones again!

-If you still want to create your own timezones then you're in the right place, although I advise you to read the [section](https://tools.ietf.org/html/rfc5545#section-3.6.5) on timzones from the RFC first.
+If you still want to create your own timezones then you're in the right place, although we advise you to read the [section](https://tools.ietf.org/html/rfc5545#section-3.6.5) on timezones from the RFC first.

 You can create a timezone as such: